 [Wed.
 Mar.
 20. 1912] Page 7.
 Mar.Wed.20. with sleet and snow causes the earth to groan and shudder.
 I’m wondering what the poor little birdies will do to keep warm, for I have most all day beside the fire.

-[She seemed to burden herself with expected “proper” past times (sewing, crocheting) and to always helping her mother and to always provide nursing care to family members.
+[She seemed to burden herself with expected “proper” activities (sewing, crocheting) and to always helping her mother and to always providing nursing care to family members.
 Her schedule seems to be erratic, getting up “late” frequently.
-She starts giving gifts at a young age (for weddings, birthdays, anniversaries) usually gifts involving sewing or cooking. and through that practice, following a script or lifestyle she has learned]
+She starts giving gifts at a young age (for weddings, birthdays, anniversaries) usually gifts involving sewing or cooking. and through that practice, following a script or lifestyle she has learned.
+However, and this should be emphasized throughout the diary, she has a camera and takes many of the family pictures, capturing a much deeper sense of how it was to live then and there.
+She even talks about developing some of the pictures herself.
+So we can certainly forgive the poor quality and thank her for maintaining such a life affirming past time. ]

 [Thurs.
 Mar.
 21.1912]Thurs.21.
 Dr. came this after noon.
 He said he would have to send me back to the hospital if I didn’t take life more easy.
 I wonder.
 Well let me see, all I’ve done today has been a little reading, sewing, crocheting and take pills, Oh yes, I took care of my own room and helped ma do dishes, doesn’t seem as though that ought to hurt me, it is raining tonight